 - viii.
-Glove (dry) box

-- Not applicable

-- ix.
-Gloves Not applicable
+Glove (dry) box Not applicable - ix.
+Gloves

-- x.
-Hazard assessment

 Hazard assessment for work with compressed gases shall assure that all staff understands proper use and handling precautions; that all pressurized equipment is properly shielded; regulators are not interchanged between different gas types; all hose connections are properly secured and are appropriate for the pressure(s) used.